josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 ## More complex optional arguments

-You might be wondering why we need the '`{}`c after '`O`' when there is no default value: why not just '`o`'?
+You might be wondering why we need the '`{}` after '`O`' when there is no default value: why not just '`o`'?
 Well, there is '`o`' as well.
 Unlike `\newcommand`, `\NewDocumentCommand` can tell the difference between an option argument that is not given and one that is empty.
 To do that, it provides a test to see if the argument is empty:

 <!-- {% raw %} -->
 ```latex